mendhak/mendhak.github.io/_posts/2022-04-19-zero-trust-poor-choice-of-words.md

 Naming things is hard, I'm not good at it; I can, however, recognize where a better name would help.
 Also, that isn't going to stop me from making suggestions anyway.

 From a _security_ perspective, 'zero trust' makes a lot of sense and conveys information about the underlying trust model.
 Expecting users to grasp its implications from just that is a [You're Not Wrong meme](https://i.imgur.com/40Idny0.png).
 If security is everybody's responsibility, there needs to be a sense of togetherness on the journey.
-The naming and messaging needs to tell the user that the speed bumps they're encountering are there for a reason, the reason should be easy to intuit, and _ideally_ also convey that worth it in the grand scheme of things.
+The naming and messaging needs to tell the user that the speed bumps they're encountering are there for a reason, the reason should be easy to intuit, and _ideally_ (but more likely impossibly) also convey that worth it in the grand scheme of things.

 ### Marketing